VIC.GOV.AU | Policy and Advisory Library

 Corporate

-Corporate staff are responsible for policies and programs to support principals and school councils to remove, reduce and mitigate risks, including through the School Equipment Coverage Scheme.
+Corporate staff are responsible for policies and programs to support principals and school councils to remove, reduce and mitigate risks, including through the delivery of the School Equipment Coverage Scheme.

 Principal

 Principals are responsible for ensuring each foreseeable risk is removed, reduced or appropriately mitigated in accordance with the department’s policies.
 This includes maintaining an emergency management plan.
-Principals must ensure incidents involving property loss, damage, or personal safety are reported to corporate staff.
+Principals must ensure incidents involving property loss, damage, or personal safety are reported to corporate staff through ISOC.
+Schools can reach ISOC by calling 1800 126 126.

-To be covered by the department’s School Equipment Coverage Scheme, the principal is responsible for maintaining records compliant with Asset Recording and Control policy.
+To be covered by the department’s School Equipment Coverage Scheme, the principal is responsible for maintaining records compliant with the Finance Manual – section 13 Asset and Inventory Management.

 School councils